Amazon Echo vs Google Home: which understands you best? – Which? News

 Amazon Echo vs Google Home

-Impressively, both of these hubs were top notch at understanding (our best attempts at) accents.
+Impressively, both these hubs were top notch at understanding (our best attempts at) accents.
 The Google Home has the edge, though, since it can answer questions based on ones that preceded them.

-The contextual responses mean you could ask the Google Home who was in a film and then who the director was without needing to repeat the name of the film.
+The contextual responses mean you could ask the Google Home who was in a film, and then who the director was, without needing to repeat the name of the film.
 Clever.
-Should you be buying the Google Home then?
+Should you be buying the Google Home, then?
 Well, there are more differences between the two talkative hubs.

 What else separates these two smart hubs?

-The Amazon Echo’s attention-grabbing feature is the Skills store.
-Skills are the equivalent of apps – installing one adds extra features to your Echo and allows it to respond to more commands.
-With skills installed, the Echo could tell you whether your tube line is delayed, or you could check your bill with your mobile provider or even go on a choose-your-own adventure.
-Amazon has given anyone who wants to have a go the tools to develop skills and, while that may lead to some naff ones, they are all free, so you won’t be out of pocket.
+The Amazon Echo’s attention-grabbing feature is the Skills Store.
+Skills are the equivalent of apps – installing one adds extra features to your Echo, and allows it to respond to more commands.
+With skills installed, the Echo could tell you whether there are delays on your tube line, or let you check your bill with your mobile provider, or even go on a choose-your-own adventure.

+Amazon has made the tools to develop skills available to anyone who wants to have a go.
+While that may lead to some naff ones, they are all free, so you won’t be out of pocket.

-Google may not have added an equivalent of the Skills store to the Home, but its hub is the only one that can recognise you based on your voice.
+Google may not have added an equivalent of the skills store to the Home, but its hub is the only one that can recognise you based on your voice.
 Different family members will get different responses to questions.
-Up to six different Google accounts can be tied to the Home, so if someone asks what appointments they have today, it checks a specific Google calendar based on who is talking to it.
+You can link up to six different Google accounts to the Home, so if someone asks what appointments they have today, it checks a specific Google calendar based on who is talking to it.

-There’s more to consider too, such as which is best at controlling smart tech and which one is best for playing music.
+There’s more to consider, too, such as which hub is best at controlling smart tech, and which is best for playing music.

-Read our full reviews of the Google Home and the Amazon Echo for their smart-hub credentials and, if you want to know which one sounds best, head to our audio reviews of the Google Home and Amazon Echo.
+Read our full reviews of the Google Home and the Amazon Echo for our verdict on their smart-hub capabilities.
+And if you want to know which one sounds best, head to our audio reviews of the Google Home and Amazon Echo.